algotrade-plutus/.github/profile/README.md

 # ALGOTRADE PLUTUS
-Welcome to the GitHub page of ALGOTRADE PLUTUS, an open-source organization sponsored by ALGOTRADE.
+Welcome to the GitHub page of ALGOTRADE PLUTUS, an open-source sponsored by ALGOTRADE.

 This organization aims:
 - To develop an open-source framework for the algorithmic trading field.